Today, I celebrate the mental health and chronic illness bloggers who blog to comfort and inform people who suffer in silence:

 It took three years of therapy for me to get well enough to blog.

 Depersonalization is a term used to describe the feeling of being outside of one’s own body.
-This experience is the act of being depersonalized from oneself hence the term: depersonalization.
-People experiencing depersonalization may describe their experience as an “out of body” experience in which they are not in control of their own body and in extreme cases they may not even recognize themselves in the mirror.
-Depersonalization can be a very scary experience for those who undergo it.
+This experience is the act of being depersonalized from oneself, hence the term: depersonalization.
+People describe their experience as an “out of body” experience in which they are not in control of their own body and in extreme cases they may not even recognize themselves in the mirror.

 Identity alteration is much more noticeable in that it is outwardly visible in signs from the affected individual.
 Someone experiencing identity alteration may use different facial expressions, a different type of language, a different accent, or a different tone of voice.
 People who experience identity alteration may be able to identify that they have experienced identity alteration but this is not always the case.
 When an individual with a severe form of identity alteration or dissociative identity disorder, experiences an alteration in their identity, they are often completely unaware of what has taken place and are just as confused as those watching the event take place.
 Frequently identity alteration and identity confusion are paired together when being discussed as to their role and observance in dissociative personality disorder.